TEAMMATES/teammates/devdocs/troubleshooting-guide.md

   **SOLUTION**: Check if the build.properties and appengine-web.xml has been renamed properly, which you were supposed to during the set up.

+8. **ERROR**: Eclipse complains "NewClass cannot be resolved to a type", "The import some.package.NewClass cannot be resolved", or "The method someMethod() from the type ExistingClass refers to the missing type NewClass" after syncing with `master` branch.

+  **SOLUTION**: This is likely because the dependencies have changed.
+Refer to [this document](dependencies.md) for steps to update your local dependencies configuration.

 ## Troubleshooting test failures

 ### Optimizing IDE layout for testing